TheBlob42/houdini.nvim/README.md

 ![typing with delay](./assets/with_delay.gif)

-> Neovim is waiting for `timeoutlen` if you type the second key or if it should actually insert the character
+> Neovim is waiting for `timeoutlen` if you type the second key of your keymapping or if it should actually insert the character instead

 `houdini` removes this delay